Job prospects Bartender in the Lethbridge–Medicine Hat Region

 - Not many positions will become available due to retirements.

 - There are several unemployed workers with recent experience in this occupation.

 - High employee turnover in this occupation could lead to additional employment opportunities.

 Here are some key facts about Bartenders in the Lethbridge - Medicine Hat region:

-- Approximately 330 people work in this occupation.
+- Approximately 330 people worked in this occupation in May 2016.

 - Bartenders mainly work in the following sectors: